GRAPHIC VIDEO: Biker with gasoline-filled backpack engulfed in fireball after trooper uses Taser - NewsBreak

 The Oct.
 13 traffic stop was captured on dramatic dashcam video provided Thursday to The Associated Press by Arkansas State Police.

 The video shows a trooper attempting to pull over a motorcycle driven by Christopher Gaylor, 38, of Alexander, Arkansas, because no license plate was visible on the motorcycle.
-A chase ensued with speeds approaching 100 mph (160 kph) until Gaylor jumped from his motorcycle in a residential area of North Little Rock, state police said.Portland supermarket employee gets hand stuck in meat tenderizer
+A chase ensued with speeds approaching 100 mph (160 kph) until Gaylor jumped from his motorcycle in a residential area of North Little Rock, state police said.Case against Columbus police for Miles Jackson shooting sees decision from jury

 A second state trooper used a Taser on Gaylor and a fire immediately erupted.
 State police said they later learned that Gaylor was carrying about 1 gallon (3.75 liters) of gasoline in his backpack.